7 Best Seafood Buffets in Las Vegas 2026

 More Limited Options Nowadays – But Still Many Places Worth a Visit

 While the options for dedicated seafood buffets in Las Vegas may be more limited these days, the city still offers some exciting picks.
-For example, if you crave King Crab, the Buffet at Wynn, Bellagio, and Bacchanal will still offer the delectable dish on special occasions.
-For lobster fans, the best options remain Palms Resort, Bacchanal, and Wynn.
+For example, if you crave premium crab, the Buffet at Wynn, Bellagio, Bacchanal and South Point can still satisfy the craving depending on the day and meal period.
+For lobster fans, the clearest current choices are Palms Resort’s lobster dinner and Wynn’s Ultimate Buffet Experience add-on.

-For those looking to explore even more options, consider honorable mentions like Market Place Buffet and M Resort’s Anthony Prime Steak & Seafood Sunday Buffet.
-Whether it’s fan-favorite staples or rare treats, Vegas has your seafood cravings covered.
+For those looking to explore even more options, consider honorable mentions like Market Place Buffet at Rampart Casino.
+Whether it’s fan-favorite staples or rare treats, Vegas still has your seafood cravings covered, but the best current choices are concentrated in fewer buffets than before.